queryluke/masseffect-5e-data/text/en/bestiary/collector-trooper.md

         temporary hit points equal to its total hit points and 6 barrier ticks.
         While it has barrier ticks it also gains resistance to bludgeoning, piercing, and slashing damage.
+    grenades:
+      name: Grenades
+      text: >-
+        The collector trooper has the following grenades equipped.
+It can use a grenade as an action.
   actions:
     claw:
       name: Claw